Current ArrangementsInformation about the Coronavirus

 Cases of suspicion and recommendations for behaviour

-The questions of whether there are grounds for suspicion and testing for coronavirus infection is required must be clarified with the Rhine-Neckar District Health Authority.
+*Update* The questions of whether there are grounds for suspicion and testing for coronavirus infection is required must be clarified with the Rhine-Neckar District Health Authority.
+An overview prepared by the public health authority will also assist you in first assessing your own risk of infection.
 Everyone is urgently recommended not to go to a doctor’s office or emergency room without a prior arrangement.
 By dialling 06221 522-1881 people can obtain answers and advice on issues like symptoms and incubation time, or on how to protect themselves from infection.
-The telephone hotline is available daily from 7.30am to 7pm.
+The telephone hotline is available on weekdays from 7.30am to 6pm and on the weekend from 9am to 4pm .
 Contact via email is possible at impfen @ rhein-neckar-kreis.de.
-After 9pm adults should ring the new infection emergency room on 06221 56-8626.
+Outside these times adults should ring the new infection emergency room on 06221 56-8626.
 The emergency room of the Pediatric and Adolescent Medicine is responsible for questions concerning children and young people.
 It can be reached by calling 06221 56-4823.

 What can every individual do?